core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Revised escalation of CoAP option protection.

 * Specified general ordering for protecting outgoing requests.

+* Added examples of message exchange with a reverse-proxy.

 * Clarifications and editorial improvements.